 Aroma and flavor

 Cinnamon contains about 0.5 to 1 present essential oil whose main component is cinnamic aldehyde i.e. about 60%.
 It also includes components such as eugenol, eugenol acetate, aldehydes, ketones, alcohols, esters and terpenes.
 The oil is used in food, perfumes, drugs etc. Cinnamon leaf oil is also used which contains the main component eugenol.

 Medicinal and Other use

 As said earlier the main use of cinnamon is as a flavour in foods.
 The stick cinnamon is added to rice dishes, mulled wines and also to syrups for poaching fruit.
 The chips are used in tea infusions.
-The cinnamon is grounded and used in baked products like cakes, pasteries, biscuits etc. Cinnamon leaf oil is added to processed meats, condiments and bakery items and the oil from the bark is used in perfumes.
-The main component of cinnamon, i.e cinnamic aldehyde and eugenol are antifungal agents.
-Cinnamon is also used as a remedy for diarrhoea and stomach problems.
+The cinnamon is grounded and used in baked products like cakes, pastries, biscuits etc. Cinnamon leaf oil is added to processed meats, condiments and bakery items and the oil from the bark is used in perfumes.
+The main component of cinnamon, i.e cinnamic aldehyde and eugenol are anti fungal agents.
+Cinnamon is also used as a remedy for diarrhea and stomach problems.